Dubrovnik Old Town, Photo Source: www.pixabay.com

 The answer is simple, you don't need to cross the border when driving from Split to Dubrovnik.

-Till the end of July 2022, the traveling by road to from Split to Dubrovnik, was including border crossing with Bosnia in Herzegovina.
-On July 26th 2022, the Peljesac bridge was open for traffic and since then, you don't need to take any borders crossings when traveling in both directions.
+Till the end of July 2022, traveling by road from Split to Dubrovnik included a border crossing with Bosnia in Herzegovina.
+On July 26th, 2022, the Peljesac Bridge was open for traffic and since then, you don't need to take any border crossings when traveling in both directions.

 Peljesac Bridge, Photo Credit: VIP Holiday Booker

-What to wear and what to bring with on a day trip to Dubrovnik
+What to wear and what to bring with you on a day trip to Dubrovnik

-We recommend wearing comfortable non-slip walking shoes, , headgear for protection from high sun and sunscreen.
-Furthermore we recommend comfortable clothing according to the time of the year.
-If visiting old town during hot summer months, take at least a bottle of water per person.
+We recommend wearing comfortable non-slip walking shoes, headgear for protection from high sun, and sunscreen.
+Furthermore, we recommend comfortable clothing according to the time of the year.
+If visiting an old town during the hot summer months, take at least a bottle of water per person.
 Of course, you can purchase it once you arrive.

 Comments (0)